Posted on December 1, 2013

 The State of California responded to this public safety threat by adopting safety standards for handguns in 1999, and by 2003, five of the six original Ring of Fire companies had declared bankruptcy.8 As described below, California and a few other states have continued to adopt strong laws in this area.
 Junk guns are, nevertheless, still widely available for sale in most states.9

 There is evidence that legislation banning the sale of junk guns directly affects the number of firearm homicides.
 A 2002 study of Maryland’s junk gun ban found that the law resulted in an 8.6% decrease in firearm homicides in the state – an average of 40 lives saved per year – between 1990 and 1998.10

 As stated above, federal law imposes no health or safety requirements on domestically produced firearms.
 In fact, the federal Consumer Product Safety Act, which imposes health and safety standards on consumer products, exempts firearms and ammunition from its requirements.11 Federal law does prohibit the importation of junk guns through a ban on importation of firearms not suited for “sporting purposes.”12 However, because the federal government does not regulate the safety of domestically-produced firearms, there is effectively a protected market for domestic models of junk guns.13

 Seven states have enacted laws to address the regulatory void regarding domestic junk guns, establishing a series of design and safety tests or standards that handguns must meet before they can be lawfully manufactured, transferred and/or possessed: California, Hawaii, Illinois, Maryland, Massachusetts, Minnesota, and New York.
-The District of Columbia also has established a roster of handguns determined not to be unsafe which constitutes handguns from the rosters established in California, Maryland and Massachusetts, that may be manufactured, sold, given, loaned, exposed for sale, transferred or imported into the District and that may be owned or possessed within the District.
+The District of Columbia also has established a roster of handguns that may be manufactured, sold, transferred, or possessed within, or imported into the District.
+The handguns on this roster meet the safety standards established in California, Maryland or Massachusetts.

 California, Massachusetts and New York also require that all handguns have certain safety features.